TanguyLeLoch/tanguyleloch/README.md

 ## Tanguy Le Loch

 I'm a backend developer.
 I'm starting to work as a freelancer.
-I'm looking for missions localized in Paris, I can also work remotely.
-I describe myself as a Java and NodeJs developer which are my favorite languages, however I can also do some fullstack developement with React as frontend tool.
+I'm looking for remote missions.
+I am a Java and NodeJs developer which are my favorite languages, however I can also do some fullstack developement with React as frontend tool.

 I know a lot about Rest API and microservices architecture.